ajayanti75/ajayanti75/README.md

 🏫 Statistics Major at the University of Waterloo, with a minor in CS

-💻 Data Science intern @ MunichRE, previously Data Eng @ Curinos, DevOps Engineering and Machine Learning Engineering intern @Loblaws
+💻 Previously Data Eng, Data Science intern @ MunichRE, Data Eng @ Curinos, DevOps Engineering and Machine Learning Engineering intern @Loblaws

 📖 I love learning new things and am passionate about building scalable, maintainable software that can deploy fast and frequently